teambit/bit/README.md

 ## Key Features 🔑

-- Extract a component for sharing directly from an existing project.
+- Extract a component for sharing directly from an existing library or project.
-- Validate the component's independence by building and testing each component separately from the rest of the application.
+- Validate the component's independence by building and testing each component separately from the rest of the project.
-- Change the source code of shared components from any project that utilizes it.
+- Change the source code of shared components from any application that utilizes it.
 - Get published changes in components on top of local modifications.
-- Contribute back changes made to components directly from your project.
+- Contribute back changes made to components directly from the consuming applications.
-- Let Bit auto-generate npm package for each component.
+- Automatically wrap each component as an npm package.
-- Distribute small atomic components instead of a bloated package.
+- Distribute discrete components instead of a single massive package.
 - Automate component versioning according to changes in its dependencies.
 - Use with leading frameworks and tools: React, Vue, Angular, Mocha, Jest.
 - Works alongside Git, NPM, and Yarn.